 Ice Cream Base:

 - ½ cup heavy cream

 - 6 ounces bittersweet chocolate chips (I used semisweet)

 - To make truffles, heat heavy cream in a microwave for 30 seconds to 1 minute till hot.
-Add the chocolate chips to cream.
-Allow mixture to sit for a couple minutes to allow the chocolate to melt.
+Add the chocolate chips to the cream.
+Allow the mixture to sit for a couple of minutes to allow the chocolate to melt.
 Stir till smooth.
 Refrigerate until firm.

 Recipe first shared by Lindsay on Scoop Adventures.